 This quick, weeknight-friendly cooking method ensures moist, tender mackerel.
-It doesn’t, however ensure a crisp skin.
+It doesn’t, however, ensure crisp skin.
 To eat or not to eat?
 We wouldn’t advise it—although that’s up to you.
 Once you get past the skin, beware those pesky tiny little bones.

 - 5 black peppercorns (or a good grinding of mixed peppercorns)

-- Several sprigs of fresh parsley, half left whole and half finely chopped
+- Several sprigs of flat-leaf parsley half left whole and half finely chopped

-- 2 whole mackerel (about 6 ounces each), gutted, scaled, and rinsed
+- Two whole mackerel gutted, scaled, and rinsed

 - Coarse sea salt and freshly ground black pepper